Battle of Blanc-Nez and Gris-Nez: Battle

 On 18 July at 15:00, Ver Huell's flotilla, which consisted of 21 Batavian gunboats and 3 French prams, finally set sail from Calais.
 Also accompanying the flotilla as an observer was Louis-Nicolas Davout, who had joined the flotilla in Calais.
-Ver Huell aboard the Heemskerk and his flotilla, came into contact with a British fleet led by Lord Keith consisting of 45 warships in between the capes of Cap Blanc-Nez and Cap Gris Nez around 17:00.
+Ver Huell aboard the Heemskerk and his flotilla, came into contact with a British fleet led by Admiral of the Blue Lord Keith consisting of 45 warships in between the capes of Cap Blanc-Nez and Cap Gris Nez around 17:00.
 Exactly at this moment, Ver Huell sailed around Blanc-Nez at a point where the depth of the coast made it impossible for the French land batteries to support his ships.

 The British, who had been on the lookout for the flotilla, was much stronger than Ver Huell's ships, which had fewer guns and fewer vessels at their disposal.
 They subsequently initiated a full attack, and several British ships soon pressed close to the Franco-Batavian flotilla but were forced to move out of range. the British were therefore unable to prevent the Franco-Batavian flotilla from continuing its course towards Griz Nez.
 In order to approach the extreme corner of the cape, it was necessary for Ver Huell's ships to move further out to sea, which exposed them to more fire from the British ships, who could now aim their guns at a shorter distance, sometimes within pistol range.
 In addition, the cape had to be bypassed, a maneuver that brought every ship of the flotilla within range of the fire of the entire British fleet.
 The small Batavian ships, however, offered little surface area for British gunners while the larger Royal Navy warships provided a much easier target.

 Cap Gris-Nez (in the background), pictured from Cap Blanc-Nez.

 Despite the heavy fire, Ver Huell's contingent reached Griz Nez in good order.
 The British subsequently regrouped their ships and aimed their guns at a point where every vessel of the flotilla would have to pass.
 Every ship in Keith's fleet, a gunshot away from the cape, took up a position.
 One section tried to encircle the Franco-Batavian vanguard, while another shot at Ver Huell's flotilla from the side and tried to cut off its path.
 Despite heavy British fire, the leading gunboat, which Ver Huell was commanding, sailed around the cape without issue.
 Because Ver Huell had ensured that the order of battle of his flotilla was very tight, so that it could not be cut off, the British were unable to prevent the Franco-Batavian flotilla from reaching the coast safely, and it eventually anchored between Audresselles and Ambleteuse.
 After one last British attack on the Batavian gunboats, the French coastal batteries, now in range, managed to force them to head out back to sea.
 Around 20:00 the battle was over.